GergelyHorvathDM/squeryhw/README.md

 Categoricals to numericals:
 - Binary categorical features: transform to numerical features with a value of either 0 or 1 (this is easier for machine learning models to handle)
-- Non-binary categorical features: one-hot encoding, embedding
+- Non-binary categorical features: one-hot encoding

 Dimension reduction:
-- PCA, t-SNE: apply them to the whole dataset or highly correlated / similar features
+- PCA: apply to the whole dataset or highly correlated / similar features

 Unbalance correction: random and synthetic over- and undersampling